-I’ve wanted to design a woodland baby shower set for a couple of years now.
-All those cute forest animal party supplies sure make for an adorable scene.
+I’ve had the idea to design a woodland-themed baby shower set for a couple of years now.
+All those woodland animals baby shower ideas on the web and cute forest animal party supplies sure make for an adorable scene.

 This post may contain affiliate links.

-When I was asked to help throw a baby shower for my friend Kaylee I had about a month from starting the design to having the actual baby shower, which was a bit tight.
+When I was asked to help throw a woodland baby shower for my sweet friend Kaylee who was about to become a brand new mom, I had about a month from starting the design to having the actual baby shower, which was a bit tight.
 But I knew I’d be getting a lot of help, I just had to come up with the vision.

-Step 1: Get a set of Woodland party printables
+Step 1: Get a set of Woodland creatures theme party printables

 Getting a set of party printables should be the first step to any party.
 It will guide you in figuring out the color scheme and the rest of the decorations for your party.

-I designed this woodland baby shower package especially for my friend but you don’t need to hire a designer, lots of woodland baby shower printables are now available in my shop.
+I designed this woodland baby shower package especially for my friend with some of her favorite little woodland creatures, but you don’t need to hire a designer, this set of woodland baby shower printables is now available in my shop.

 The cute baby fox is the main character of the woodland baby shower set followed by a couple of deer and the squirrel.
 There’s also a little hedgehog that’s a little shy, so he’s only in some of the items.